n0mjs710/HBlink4/readme.md

 ## Installation

 > **⚠️ IMPORTANT**: Clone and run HBlink4 as the same user account.
 The systemd service files are configured to run as the user who owns the installation directory.
+The dashboard writes files for persistence across restarts and needs write access as well.

 1. Clone this repository:
 ```bash